Alex461538/carechucho/README.md

 ## 📜 License

-This project is licensed under the MIT license, do whatever you want with this trash. 🐤
+This project is licensed under the MIT license, do whatever you want with this. 🐤